jack-dinsmore/starfarer/src/updates.md

 Automatic font file creation

+## June 21

+Text kerning and single-channel font textures

 ## To do:

-- Text kerning and single-channel font textures
 - More UI abilities (including escape menu and clicking buttons)
 - Resolve ////
 - Rigid bodies